Caldas da Rainha, Portugal: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you plan to check out the must-see Igreja de Nossa Senhora da Conceição, it's worthwhile to wear modest clothing:
+If you are planning to see the beautiful Igreja de Nossa Senhora da Conceição, it's suggested to wear modest clothing:

-If you go to Jardim da Água, you'll probably do a lot of walking.
+If you go to Jardim da Água, you will do a lot of walking.
 These are a must:

 May

-If you vacation in Caldas da Rainha during May, you might find that it is crisp.
+If you vacation in Caldas da Rainha during May, you will probably find that it is crisp.
 Temperatures tend to hover around the 60s F (high 10s C) during the day, while at night they can dip into the 50s F (low 10s C).
-In terms of precipitation, you can expect it to rain sometimes.
+In terms of precipitation, you can expect it to rain occasionally.

 What to wear/what to pack: